-ROFILE SECTOR CATEGORI DESCRIPTION PROPORTIC Impacts of ICT research targeted at understanding the implications (socio-economic, ethical cultural or environmental) of the introduction of ICT technology.
-0.00% Not relevant to ICT 0.00% lanufacturing Manufactured products tangible products produced by manufacturing processes.
-0.00% Manufacturing processes processes used to produce products through a manufacturing entity.
-0.00% Manufacturing services development of information that can be exploited outside of core manufacturing processes.
-0.00% Sustainable production maintaining international competitiveness in a sustainable manner.
-0.00% Not relevant to manufacturing 0.00% ledical and Animal health products, processes and systems that relate to animal health.
-0.00% eterinary Health devices technologies and products that relate to human and animal health.
+PROFILE SECTOR CATEGORY SUBSCRIPTION RELEVANT PROPORTION Medical and veterinary Animal health products, processes and systems that relate to animal health.
+0.00% Health devices technologies and products that relate to human and animal health.
 0.00% Health services services, including modelling, information-based systems related to health.
 0.00% Over the counter (OTC) treatment-based products that can be obtained over the counter.
 0.00% Pharmaceuticals treatment-based products requiring professional medical involvement to be obtained or administered.
-0.00% Not relevant to medical and veterinary 0.00% lew materials Biomaterials biologically-based materials, products and services.
+0.00% Not relevant to medical and veterinary 0.00% New materials Biomaterials biologically-based materials, products and services.
 0.00% High temperature superconductors superconducting materials that in general operate at liquid nitrogen temperatures (77K).
 0.00% Nanomaterials materials with dimensions of roughly 1 to 100 nanometres, where unique phenomena enable novel proposals.
 0.00% Other materials composites, polymers and other materials not associated with nanomaterials.
-0.00% Not relevant to new materials 0.00% Oceans Biodiversity tools, models, descriptions of biota, ecological function and impacts on marine ecosystems of activities.
+0.00% Not relevant to new materials 0.00%

+PROFILE SECTOR CATEGORY SUBSCRIPTION RELEVANT PROPORTION Oceans Biodiversity tools, models, descriptions of biota, ecological function and impacts on marine ecosystems of activities.
 0.00% Biological resources exploitable biological resources from natural ocean-based sources.
 0.00% Marine biosecurity description of foreign biota and tools, models, techniques for identifying, managing and/or eradicating harmful foreign marine organisms.
 0.00% Minerals includes all minerals, including oil and gas sourced from marine environments.
 0.00% Resource assessment models, tools, techniques for describing and assessing impact of activities and/or stock assessment techniques.
-0.00% Not relevant to oceans temperatures (77K). materials with dimensions of roughly 1 to 100 nanometres, where unique phenomena enable novel proposals. composites, polymers and other materials not associated with nanomaterial tools, models, descriptions of biota, ecological function and impacts on marine ecosystems of activities. exploitable biological resources from natural ocean-based sources. description of foreign biota and tools, models, techniques for identifying, managing and/or eradicating harmful foreign marine organisms. includes all minerals, including oil and gas sourced from marine environments. models, tools, techniques for describing and assessing impact of activities and/or stock assessment techniques.
-0.00% Other materials Not relevant to new materials Biodiversity Biological resources Marine biosecurity Minerals Resource assessment Not relevant to oceans Organics Integrated pest management Organics system which promotes and enhances agro-ecosystem health, including biodiversity, biological cycles, and soil biological activity and accomplished by 0.00% Integrated pest management research into farms systems employing integration of product proposal with other methods of protection and a set an ideal of replacing the use of chemical products by other means.
+0.00% Not relevant to oceans 0.00% Organics Organics research into farm systems employing a holistic production management system which promotes and enhances agro- ecosystem health, including biodiversity, biological cycles, and soil biological activity and accomplished by using, where possible, agronomic, biological, and mechanical methods, as opposed to using synthetic materials, to fulfil any specific function within the system.
+0.00% Integrated pest management research into farms systems employing integration of product proposal with other methods of protection and a set an ideal of replacing the use of chemical products by other means.
 0.00% Not relevant to organics research.
+0.00%

-0.00% Possum and TB control TB management research to develop knowledge on tubercubsis infection, immunobgy and vaccines to enable Tb to be eradicated.
+PROFILE SECTOR CATEGORY SUBSCRIPTION RELEVANT PROPORTION Possum and TB control TB management research to develop knowledge on tuberculosis infection, immunology and vaccines to enable Tb to be eradicated.
 0.00% Conservation research on the impacts of possums on flora and fauna.
-0.00% Improve current control methods research to develop knowledge and technology for improving the cost- effectiveness, safety and humaneness of traps and toxins used for possum control.
-0.00% Biocontrol research research to develop knowledge to establish new technologies that will reduce survival and fertilty of possums.
-0.00% Not relevant to possum and TB control 0.00% rimary sector Arable relates to the arable sector.
+0.00% Improve current control methods research to develop knowledge and technology for improving the cost-effectiveness, safety and humaneness of traps and toxins used for possum control.
+0.00% Biocontrol research research to develop knowledge to establish new technologies that will reduce survival and fertility of possums.
+0.00% Not relevant to possum and TB control 0.00% Primary sector Arable relates to the arable sector.
 0.00% Cross sectoral relevant to all land-based primary sectors.
-0.00% Fruit relates to fruitsector.
-0.00%
+0.00% Fruit relates to fruit sector.
+0.00% Other animal relates to non-pastoral animal sectors.
+0.00% Pastoral relates to pastoral animal sectors.
+0.00% Seafood relates to seafood and aquaculture sectors.
+0.00% Vegetable relates to vegetable sectors.
+0.00% Wood relates to forestry and wood sectors.
+0.00% Other relates to a primary sector not elsewhere identified.
+0.00% Not relevant to primary sector 0.00%